xsankar/LLMSec-DefenderDossier/README.md

 # LLMSec-DefenderDossier a.k.a.
 Awesome-LLMSec
-Awesome-LLMSec i.e., Top Portal for All things LLM Security &amp; Red Teaming Generative AI
+Top Portal for All things LLM Security &amp; Red Teaming Generative AI
 ---

 ## LLM Threats and Guardrails